 - The importance of maintaining a healthy lifestyle

-Family meetings and education: At Harbor Oaks, we believe that family support and involvement can increase a person’s chances for achieving lasting healing and recovery from an addiction to cocaine.
+Family meetings and education: At our treatment center, we believe that family support and involvement can increase a person’s chances for achieving lasting healing and recovery from an addiction to cocaine.
 Because of this belief, we facilitate family meetings between patients and their families to discuss the therapeutic process, discharge planning, and methods for improving relationships within the family unit.
 We also supply education opportunities for family members so that those closest to our patients can learn more about mental health disorders and addiction.

 Activity therapy: Depending on the treatment, patients at our hospital can engage in a wide variety of activity therapies.
 These therapies are implemented into a patient’s treatment in order to meet the varying needs of those entrusted into our care.
 The following activity therapies are those that are featured within our programming: